 Our Mission: The Flying Irish Running Club is dedicated to the furthering of an active lifestyle through running in a social setting and strives to positively promote the sport of running.
 The Club is committed to provide fellowship, training, camaraderie, encouragement, guidance and to help people enjoy running in a social setting.

 We are organized as a nonprofit under Washington State law so that means we have a Board of Directors who are voted on in a biannual basis that oversee the operation of the Club.

-We meet at Ripples Riverside Grille (700 N Division St, Spokane, WA) every Thursday night at 5:45pm.
+We meet at Chateau Rive (621 W. Mallon Ave, Spokane, WA) every Thursday night at 5:45pm.
 Our official season goes from the first Thursday in March until Thanksgiving.
-Our Annual Meeting and End of the Season Party is the first Thursday in December.
+Our Annual Meeting and End of the Season Party is the Thursday following Thanksgiving.

 For further details on how to join, please follow the link at the side to our Membership page.

 WE ARE THE FLYING IRISH AND WE RUN SPOKANE!!

 It all started back in 2005 when the Flying Irish Running Club’s founder, Peter, came up with a grand idea that running should be a fun and social activity.
 Sure Spokane is a great running community with some of the top High School cross-country and track teams in the nation and the mega-running event in Bloomsday but what about a weekly activity for the average person?
 Unfortunately there wasn’t much available in Spokane, let alone the rest of the country, at that time.
 So with this idea starting to take form, Peter approached Tim O’Doherty, owner of O’Doherty’s Irish Grille in downtown Spokane, about an idea that he had.
 Tim was able to be convinced by Peter’s crazy idea that a decent amount of people would meet up for a run each week.
 So Tim went along with the idea and the Flying Irish Running Club found its first home.